Victoria Falls: Pre-colonial history

 Early Stone Age Acheulean stone artefacts and Oldowan tools were excavated at archaeological sites around the falls, as well as Sangoan tools and Lupemban artefacts dating to the Middle Stone Age.

 Early Iron Age pottery was excavated at a vlei site near Masuma Dam in the early 1960s.
-Evidence for iron smelting was also found in a settlement dated to the late first millennium AD.
+Evidence for iron smelting was also found in a settlement dating to the late first millennium AD.

 The southern Tonga people known as the Batoka/Tokalea called the falls Shungu na mutitima.
 The Matabele, later arrivals, named them aManz' aThunqayo, and the Batswana and Makololo (whose language is used by the Lozi people) call them Mosi-o-Tunya.
 All these names mean essentially "the smoke that thunders".

 A map drawn by Nicolas de Fer in 1715 shows the fall clearly marked in the correct position.
 It also shows dotted lines denoting trade routes that David Livingstone followed 140 years later.
 A map from c.
 1750 drawn by Jacques Nicolas Bellin for Abbé Antoine François Prevost d'Exiles marks the falls as "cataractes" and notes a settlement to the north of the Zambezi as being friendly with the Portuguese at the time.

 19th century

-In November 1855, David Livingstone was the first European who saw the falls, when he travelled from the upper Zambezi to the mouth of the river between 1852 and 1856.
+In November 1855, David Livingstone was the first European who saw the falls, when he traveled from the upper Zambezi to the mouth of the river between 1852 and 1856.
 The falls were well known to local tribes, and Voortrekker hunters may have known of them, as may the Arabs under a name equivalent to "the end of the world".
-Europeans were sceptical of their reports, perhaps thinking that the lack of mountains and valleys on the plateau made a large falls unlikely.
+Europeans were sceptical of their reports, perhaps thinking that the lack of mountains and valleys on the plateau made a large fall unlikely.

-Livingstone had been told about the falls before he reached them from upriver and was paddled across to a small island that now bears the name Livingstone Island in Zambia.
-Livingstone had previously been impressed by the Ngonye Falls further upstream, but found the new falls much more impressive, and gave them their English name in honour of Queen Victoria.
-He wrote of the falls, "No one can imagine the beauty of the view from anything witnessed in England.
-It had never been seen before by European eyes; but scenes so lovely must have been gazed upon by angels in their flight."
+Livingstone had been told about the falls before he reached them from upriver and was paddled across to the Livingstone Island in Zambia.

 In 1860, Livingstone returned to the area and made a detailed study of the falls with John Kirk.
 Other early European visitors included Portuguese explorer Serpa Pinto, Czech explorer Emil Holub, who made the first detailed plan of the falls and its surroundings in 1875 (published in 1880), and British artist Thomas Baines, who executed some of the earliest paintings of the falls.
 Until the area was opened up by the building of the railway in 1905, though, the falls were seldom visited by other Europeans.
 Some writers believe that the Portuguese priest Gonçalo da Silveira was the first European to catch sight of the falls back in the sixteenth century.